 - “I thoroughly enjoyed last week’s session.
 I know I’m a professional in the script-writing field, but to be honest I think any writer no matter how much they’ve done can benefit from a ‘reboot’ as it were.”
 Julian Dutton, professional tv/film comedy scriptwriter

-- “I lack confidence and belief in myself, you have no idea how much your support and guidance is appreciated."
+- “I lack confidence and belief in myself, you have no idea how much his support and guidance is appreciated.
+David is a brilliant tutor but he does blow your mind!!”
 Jacquie Hyde, writer of Young Adult fiction

 - “Thank you so much for all your teaching, most enjoyable and I’ve learnt a lot.”
 Joy Daniels, playwright

 - “Your classes have provoked some great ideas.”
-Sara Fox, writer of historical romances.
+Sara Fox, writer of historical romance.

 Send an email enquiry with some information about your writing interests.